-You will spend 18 months in your first posting, establishing a thorough grounding in a particular area of policy.
+During your time on the three year development programme, you will have two postings.
+You will spend 18 months in your first posting, establishing a detailed grounding in a particular area of policy.
 At the end, we’ll move you into a second 18-month posting.
 Depending upon the needs of the department and your preferences, you could further your knowledge in your first policy area, or work in a different area to broaden your experience.

 Career development is enormously important to us.
 Typically you will be ready for promotion after completing two to three Policy Adviser postings.
 Promotions are always based on merit.
 To be successful, you’ll need to be the candidate who best demonstrates the required skills and behaviours.

 Because of the key role of Treasury in government and the high profile work we do, our graduate programme offers the responsibility, the experience and the support you need to progress your career and make the most of your potential.
 You’ll also benefit from regular mentoring conversations with your line manager, who’ll help you plan your career.

 It’s an approach that has borne fruit over the years – most of our senior leadership team today joined the Civil Service as graduates.

 Diverse career paths

 HM Treasury’s work is diverse and so are the career paths of our Policy Advisers.
 Some develop a long-term career in the Treasury, many gain experience in the wider Civil Service to share knowledge and skills they have gained for the benefit of UK population, and some move to other public sector organisations.
 Many of those who spend time away from Treasury come back, to a warm welcome.